Indexed Universal Life Insurance

 Benefits of IUL

 Everyone’s financial situation is different, so it’s important to understand the benefits and drawbacks of IUL policies before choosing one.
-IUL policies offer several potential benefits.
+IUL policies offer several potential benefits (even for your kids).
 Let’s take a closer look at some of the most important ones.

 Potential for Cash Value Growth